How to Record Google Meet How to Record Google Meet

 For users on free personal Google accounts, or those on lower-tier Workspace subscriptions, recording simply isn’t included.
 The restriction exists for privacy and compliance reasons (GDPR, CCPA), data storage management, and security concerns around unauthorized distribution.

-The result: most users — especially individuals, freelancers, and small businesses on free accounts — must look for alternative solutions.
+The result: most users, especially individuals, freelancers, and small businesses on free accounts, must look for alternative solutions.

-The Ethical & Legal Side of Recording
+The Ethical and Legal Side of Recording

 Before diving into the “how,” it’s critical to address the “should.”
 Recording any conversation carries legal and ethical responsibilities:

-• One-Party Consent: In some places (like many U.S. states), only one participant needs to consent to the recording — and that can be you.
+• One-Party Consent: In some places (like many U.S. states), only one participant needs to consent to the recording, and that can be you.

 • Two-Party or All-Party Consent: In other regions (such as California, Canada, or much of the EU), everyone in the meeting must give permission.